gediz/mpv-wiki/User-Scripts.md

   A sharpen filter similar to using Unsharp Mask in Photoshop ported from SweetFX shader pack.

 * **[FineSharp](https://gist.github.com/igv/a9a21ad1f6dd7d0b4452)**
   FineSharp by Didée converted from mpc-hc shaders.
+Expects gamma light (requires `no-sigmoid-upscaling`).
 Requires mpv>=0.16.
 [More info](http://forum.doom9.org/showthread.php?t=171346)

 * **[Adaptive Sharpen](https://gist.github.com/bjin/152a2f8bdf87d83261ac)**
   A two-pass sharpen filter to sharpen medium sharp edges the most.
 Ported from a [HLSL](http://forum.doom9.org/showthread.php?t=172131) shader.
 Note that this shader expects gamma light and requires all linear scaling options (`linear-scaling` and `sigmoid-upscaling`) turned off to work properly.